 The Saleae Logic software includes a software protocol analyzer for the I2S digital audio protocol.

-The Complete specification for the I2S audio protocol can be found from NXP (formerly Philips Semiconductors).
+The specification for the I2S audio protocol can be found from Sparkfun's website (document by Philips Semiconductors) below:

-The Saleae analyzer is designed to decode two channel audio in the I2S format.
-It is possible to decode additional channels by using more than one instance of the I2S analyzer at the same time, and by sharing the clock and frame signal between analyzers.
-Each instance of the analyzers can decode 2 channels of audio.
+The Saleae analyzer is designed to decode two-channel audio in the I2S format.
+It is possible to decode additional channels by using more than one instance of the I2S analyzer at the same time and by sharing the clock and frame signal between analyzers.
+Each instance of the analyzers can decode two channels of audio.

 The Saleae I2S analyzer does not support any Mono formats.

 Unable to display results in a signed decimal format, even when the I2S settings have signed number selected.
 Unsigned numbers are always shown.